Date & Time

 Giuseppe Banfi, Director of Scientific Research at Hospital Galeazzi, Milan, Italy

 Dr Galeazzi is Director of Scientific Research programs at IRCCS, (Scientific and Teaching Hospital) Galeazzi Orthopaedic Institute and Director of Scientific Research programs at Gruppo Ospedaliero San Donato Foundation in Milan, Italy.
 From 2012, he is Member of Board of directors of Fondazione Istituto Insubrico Ricerca per La Vita Foundation.
 From 2006, he is also Associate Professor of Clinical Biochemistry and Clinical Molecular Biology at School of Medicine, University of Milano.

 Aleksandra Krygiel-Nael, EMEA Acting Head of Government Affairs and Policy for Medical Devices

 Aleksandra has experience in the area of pharmaceutical policy and has been cooperating with stakeholders and engaging on health innovation policy and value based healthcare on J&J behalf over the last four years.
 Before joining J&J in January 2017, Aleks worked with GSK vaccines in global access and public health.
 Aleks has also diverse communications consultancy background and started her career in the Polish embassy in Germany and the German Parliament.
 She has a legal background.

-The Executive Workshop is financially supported by Johnson & Johnson.
+This webinar was financially supported by Johnson & Johnson.